davekinkead/school-performance/paper.coffee.md

 To build the simulation from the raw paper, download the project from [the repo](https://github.com/blind-review/school-performance) and type `make paper` in the command line.
 Make sure you've got [Coffeescript](http://Coffeescript.org/) and [Pandoc](http://pandoc.org) installed first.

 Running a simulation with your own parameters is easy.
 You just need to specify the parameters and call `display(target-location, parameters)` and add a target location in HTML `id="target-location"`

+The initial assignment of students between schools is determined by a skew factor ranging from `0.0` (all students of below average achievement are in the first school) to `1.0` (all students of above average achievement students are in the first school).
+The default value of `0.5` results in an even distribution of students by achievement.
+Subsequent enrolments will be random.

+    randomly_assign = (student, schools, skew=0.5) ->
+      [first, second] = if student.achievement > 0.5 then [0,1] else [1,0]
+      if Math.random() < skew then schools[first] else schools[second]

 ## Browser Code